easystats/effectsize/README.md

 | (Intercept)  |             0.00 |
 | Petal.Length |             0.87 |

-Standardizing the coeffcient of this simple linear regression gives a value of .87, but did you know that this is actually the same as a correlation?
-And can be thus interpreted using *(in)*famous guidelines (e.g., Cohen’s rules of thumb).
+Standardizing the coefficient of this simple linear regression gives a value of `0.87`, but did you know that this is actually the **same as a correlation**?
+And can be thus interpreted using (*in*)famous guidelines (e.g., Cohen’s rules of thumb).

 ``` r